Niels Gade: Personal life

 On 27 April 1852 Gade married Emma Sophie Amalie Hartmann, daughter of Johan Peter Emilius Hartmann.
 He dedicated his Spring Fantasy to her to celebrate their engagement and his 5th Symphony with piano concertante as a wedding gift.
 In 1855, she died in childbirth while delivering twins; only one of them, Johan Felix Gade (1855-1928), survived.
 He became the father of organist and composer Niels Rudolph Gade.

 Niels Gade remarried in 1857 to Mathilde Stæger, herself an outstanding pianist.
 For the wedding he wrote Fruehlingsbotschfaft expressing both his love for his now deceased first wife and the start of a new life and love for his second wife.
 This new marriage brought him two more children – a son, Axel Wilhelm Gade (1860-1921), who himself became a noted violinist, composer and conductor, and a daughter, Dagmar Gade (1863-1952).
 Niels Gade died in Copenhagen in the Christmas days of 1890.

 There is no family connection with the composer Jacob Gade.

-A selection of Gade's correspondance with European contemporaries was published by Inger Sørensen as Niels W. Gade og hans europæiske kreds - En brevveksling 1836–1891.
+A selection of Gade's correspondence with European contemporaries was published by Inger Sørensen as Niels W. Gade og hans europæiske kreds - En brevveksling 1836–1891.